tylervernezze/testing-repository/README.md

 ## Description

-This is a sample C code project that demonstrates a Neovim feature extension for loading all files in a given directory.
+This is a sample C code project that demonstrates a Neovim feature extension for loading all files in a given directory, or autoloading all files when files suddenly appear on-disk after opening a buffer.
 The program displays a menu to the user, prompting for input.
 When the user inputs "!", the program will load all the files by calling an external function named `neo_file_load_hook()`.
+This function represents the file load function in the neovim codebase.
 The program can also be run in debug mode by passing the "-D" flag as a command-line argument.
 In debug mode, the program prints additional information about the loading process.

 ## Usage